ShankarGaneshAcharya/Gitlab-SSH-Windows/SSH Key.md

 💾 Save and exit

-(Ctrl+O, Enter, then Ctrl+X).
+- Press Ctrl+O, Enter to save
+- - Press Ctrl+X to exit

+This ensures Git uses the correct key when connecting to GitLab

 ### 🧪 Step 9: Test SSH Connection

-Run:
+Run this command to check if the connection is working properly

 ```
 ssh -T git@gitlab.com
 ```

-🛡️ First time, you'll see:
+First time, you'll see:

 The authenticity of host 'gitlab.com' can't be established...
 Are you sure you want to continue connecting (yes/no)?

-The authenticity of host 'gitlab.com (3765:5849:80:0:g24e:ffsc:9bde:b8b8)' can't be established.
-ED25519 key fingerprint is: SHA256:eUXXXm1YGsMAS7vkcx6JJJdOOOOem5gQp4taiCfCEC8
-This key is not known by any other names.
-Are you sure you want to continue connecting (yes/no/[fingerprint])?
-Yes

 Type:
 yes

-🎉 Success Message
+Expected output:

-Welcome to GitLab, @Your Username!
+Welcome to GitLab, @Your_Username!

+This confirms your SSH setup is working and GitLab recognizes your key.

 🚀 Step 10: Clone Your Repository

-Use Git Bash to clone:
+Use Git Bash to clone via SSH:

-git clone git@gitlab.com:shankarganeshacharya/my-first-repo.git /c/Users/sshan/OneDrive/Desktop/my-first-repo --progress --recursive
+git clone git@gitlab.com:Your_Username/my-first-repo.git /c/Users/sshan/OneDrive/Desktop/repo_name

+You're now ready to work with GitLab repositories using SSH on Windows!